 By default, Amazon EBS volumes that are attached to a running instance automatically detach from the instance with their data intact when that instance is terminated.
 The volume can then be reattached to a new instance, enabling quick recovery.
 If you are using an Amazon EBS-backed instance, you can stop and restart that instance without affecting the data stored in the attached volume.
 The volume remains attached throughout the stop-start cycle.
-This enables you to process and store the data set indefinitely, only using the processing and storage resources when required.
-The data set persists on the volume until the volume is deleted explicitly.
+This enables you to process and store the data on your volume indefinitely, only using the processing and storage resources when required.
+The data persists on the volume until the volume is deleted explicitly.
 After a volume is deleted, it can't be attached to any instance.
+The physical block storage used by deleted Amazon EBS volumes is overwritten with zeroes before it is allocated to another customer.
+If you are dealing with sensitive data, you should consider encrypting your data.